Notice of Pre-AIA or AIA Status

 With Respect to Claim 8

-A tray apparatus for use with a vehicle comprising: a base 28, 30, and related structure) and a plurality of sides (sides from which 34 extend, see e.g. FIG. 3); a plurality of vehicle connectors (34) each affixable to at least one of the plurality of sides and configured to attach to the vehicle and maintain the base and the plurality of sides within the vehicle (capable of this use with an appropriate vehicle); and a reversible holder (38) comprising a holder top and a plurality of holder sides, the reversible holder configured to fit with the base and plurality of sides at a first position inside the vehicle (see, e.g. FIG. 1 positioning which will have it positioned inside of an appropriate vehicle when appropriately positioned) and additionally fit over one vehicle connector at a second position outside the vehicle (see, e.g. FIG. 2 position, which will have it positioned outside of an appropriate vehicle when appropriately positioned).
+A tray apparatus for use with a vehicle comprising: a horizontal base (top of 12) and a plurality of vertical planar sides (left and right vertical sides of 12, or these sides in combination with the portion of 28 thereunder to which each attaches to, see e.g. FIG. 1) each connected to the horizontal base (see, e.g. FIG. 1); a plurality of vehicle connectors (34) each affixable to at least one of the plurality of vertical planar sides (FIGS. 1 and 3-4) and configured to attach to the vehicle and maintain the horizontal base and the plurality of vertical planar sides within the vehicle (capable of this use with an appropriate vehicle); and a reversible holder (38) comprising a holder top and a plurality of holder sides, the reversible holder configured to fit with the horizontal base and plurality of vertical planar sides at a first position inside the vehicle (see, e.g. FIG. 1 positioning which will have it positioned inside of an appropriate vehicle when appropriately positioned) and additionally fit over one vehicle connector at a second position outside the vehicle (see, e.g. FIG. 2 position, which will have it positioned outside of an appropriate vehicle when appropriately positioned).

 With Respect to Claim 10